cribalik/mineclone/README.md

 # mineclone

-The Mineclone project is a 7-day challenge to implement a minecraft clone from scratch in C++.
+The Mineclone project is a challenge to implement a minecraft clone from scratch in C++ for educational purposes.

 ![mineclone screenshot](screenshot.png)